If you’re looking for information about touring the battlefield at the Gettysburg National Military Park, you’re in the right place!

 Highlights of the Gettysburg Battlefield Tour

-Every single person that tours the expansive Gettysburg battlefield will take something different away from the experience, but here are 10 of the locations, monuments, and experiences I found to be the most powerful during my most recent visit.
+Every single person that tours the expansive Gettysburg battlefield will take something different away from the experience, but here are 10 of the locations, monuments, and experiences I find to be the most powerful when visiting.

 1. Sunrise over the Gettysburg Battlefield